Where Can I Find Premarital Counseling Near Me?

 Couples can discuss these things on their own, but they might find these conversations to be vague or generic or under the glow of the upcoming marriage, not thinking of things that could be an issue.
 Or, they believe that things will naturally just work out when the wedding is over.

 Why Is Premarital Counseling Important?

 As you are growing up, you are forming opinions about how a marriage should work, healthy or unhealthy.
 You form these opinions from what you see modeled from your parents and other couples in your life.
 You may not even realize that you are forming these opinions and expectations.
-This creates a potential problem in your future marriage because the chance that your soon to be spouse have grown up with the same example is unlikely.
+This creates a potential problem in your future marriage because the chance that your soon-to-be spouse has grown up with the same examples is unlikely.

 So, when you come into marriage with different beliefs about what to expect and don't talk about it because you think the other person has the same ideas, you potentially risk a rocky start to your marriage.

 That's where premarital counseling comes into play.
 A licensed therapist knows the areas where potential problems arise within a marriage.
 They help couples to discuss their expectations in these areas so they can work out any potential problems before their wedding day arrives.

 There is no limit as to what can be discussed during premarital counseling.
 Some key areas are usually discussed, but an experienced therapist will be able to spot areas in the couple's lives that could lead to potential problems.
 Many couples come in with goals they hope to accomplish in the sessions, too.
 Some of the commonly addressed areas include:

 During premarital counseling, your therapist should discuss finances.
 Many marital fights are about finances and the way that the couple handles them.
 It's a natural problem that arises because some people are savers and others are spenders.
 Money is also very personal to some people, and they have strong opinions about how it should be handled.